 Many plant-based, vegan protein foods are incomplete.
 Eating a variety of protein sources throughout the day will give your body all the protein it needs to support bodily functions, and your training goals!

-But I don't follow a vegan diet?...
-You’re still going to benefit hugely from implementing these foods into your diet, providing a great variation of protein and nutrients.
-Variety is key!
+Don't follow a vegan diet?
+You're still going to benefit hugely from implementing these foods into your diet, providing a variety of protein and nutrients.

-Oh and don’t forget… Protein isn’t just for bodybuilders, it’s an essential macronutrient you need in your diet that contributes towards enzymes, hormones and other body chemicals alongside being a building block for skin, bone, muscle, cartilage and blood.
+Protein isn't just for bodybuilders; it's an essential macronutrient needed in your diet.
+Contributing towards the production of enzymes, hormones and other body chemicals alongside being a building block for skin, bones, muscle, cartilage and blood.

-So, here are 5 of the best high protein sources you can include in your vegan diet
+5 of the best high-protein foods you can include in your vegan diet

 Protein: 5g p/100g serving

 So good, astronauts eat it in space.
-This super-grain is not only a complete protein but it’s also super versatile being a fantastic alternative for pasta or rice, making it a great base for any meal.
-Quinoa is packed full of micronutrients too with high levels of fiber, iron, lysine, magnesium and potassium.
+This super-grain is not only a complete protein, but it's also super versatile - being a fantastic alternative for pasta or rice, a great base for any meal.
+Quinoa is packed full of micronutrients too with high levels of fibre, iron, lysine, magnesium and potassium.